What is GDPR?

-For example, the purposes of clarity EA have introduced the concept of ‘Athletics Data’ (see definition below) that can and will be used for the administration of the sport.
+For example, for purposes of clarity England Athletics have introduced the concept of ‘Athletics Data’ (see definition below) that can and will be used for the administration of the sport.
 We have listed the activities where the data may be used and the organisations with which the data can be shared.

-In becoming a member of EA, EA will collect certain information about you which will include your name, date of birth, gender, URN number, email address, address, telephone number, names of the EA affiliated clubs that you are a member of and details of any coaching or officiating licenses you hold (Athletics Data).
+In becoming a member of England Athletics, England Athletics will collect certain information about you which will include your name, date of birth, gender, URN number, email address, address, telephone number, names of the England Athletics affiliated clubs that you are a member of and details of any coaching or officiating licenses you hold (Athletics Data).

-In addition to passing data to EA (see information sent to clubs or you can request to receive it again by emailing email@example.com) the use of data is likely to include the following activities and more:
+In addition to passing data to England Athletics the use of data within your club is likely to include the following activities and more:

 Training and competition entry

-- Share data with club coaches or officials to administer training sessions
+- Sharing data with club coaches or officials to administer training sessions

-- Share data with club team managers to enter events
+- Sharing data with club team managers to enter events

-- Share data with facility providers to manage access to the track or check delivery standards
+- Sharing data with facility providers to manage access to the track or check delivery standards

-- Share data with leagues, county associations (and county schools’ associations) and other competition providers for entry in events
+- Sharing data with leagues, county associations (and county schools’ associations) and other competition providers for entry in events

 Funding and reporting purposes